');

 About East Brookfield, MA

-East Brookfield is a small community in Massachusetts with a population of 1,349 residents.
-The median household income is $70,625 per year, which is above the national average.
-The median age in East Brookfield is 54.2 years.
+East Brookfield is a small town located in Massachusetts with a population of 1,349 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,625 per year, which is 6% below the national median of $75,149.
+The median age of 54.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How East Brookfield Ranks in Massachusetts